andyholmes/andyholmes.github.io/_articles/asynchronous-programming-in-gjs.md

 ## Basic Promise Usage

-Basic Promise behaviour and scheduling is important to truly leverage asynchronous code in GJS, so you should review Mozilla's guide to [Using Promises][mdn-promises] and [async functions][mdn-async] if you're new to the Promise API.
+Basic Promise behaviour and scheduling is important when using asynchronous code in GJS, so you should review Mozilla's guide to [Using Promises][mdn-promises] and [async functions][mdn-async] if you're new to the Promise API.

 Let's run through a quick example anyways and use the opportunity to cover a few GJS specifics.

 ```js
 const GLib = imports.gi.GLib;